-- Are vulnerable groups consulted at all phases of project design?
-Are participatory design methods used to ensure that WASH services are suitable for all people? - Are vulnerable groups included in WASH committees and groups that make decisions on WASH issues? - Do they have a prominent role in that committee or group? - Do they actively engage in the decision-making process? - Do these groups or committee members actively engage in any local government meetings, which shape decisions on activities and budgets? - Do women, girls, and family members with disabilities contribute to or lead household decisions regarding WASH?
+- Are vulnerable groups included in WASH committees and groups that make decisions on WASH issues? - Do they have a prominent role in that committee or group? - Do they actively engage in the decision-making process? - Do these groups or committee members actively engage in any local government meetings, which shape decisions on activities and budgets? - Do women, girls, and family members with disabilities contribute to or lead household decisions regarding WASH?
 Are their decisions valued?